jasonmpittman/100-days-of-alife-code/README.md

 # 100-days-of-alife-code
-Repository for the #100DaysOfCode challenge focused on Artificial Life programming
+Repository for my #100DaysOfCode challenge focused on Artificial Life programming

 # I've joined the #100DaysOfCode Challenge

+Based on the original 100 days of code challenge from Alexander Kallaway [here](https://github.com/kallaway/100-days-of-code)

 ## Contents